Thoughts

 About the Author

-I’m Murray Clarke, Co-Founder and Chief Recruiter at TalentHub Partners.
-Over the past 20 years I’ve led at three search firms in Japan – each achieving a successful exit, including one I built from scratch and sold to ManpowerGroup.
-As an early-stage leader at a firm that scaled to 200 consultants across APAC, and later during a major ownership transition, twice receiving Best Leader awards.
+I do not profess to know everything and I don’t always get it right, but as an early-stage leader at a firm that scaled to 200 consultants across APAC, and later during a major ownership transition, twice receiving Best Leader awards, I have seen how some of the best in our business do things.
 My time at VMware gave me direct experience of how global vendors scale in Japan, insight I later applied to help foreign firms navigate the country’s toughest hiring challenges.